Germany takes bilateral paths to tackle EU jobs crisis

 "(Youth unemployment) is not a Portuguese problem.
 It's not a German problem.
 It's a European problem.
 We all need to deal with it... at a bilateral level as well as at a European level.
 That's why we do it we do it with other governments as well."

-Berlin announced a deal with Spain last month to channel money from private investors into credit-starved small- and medium-sized business.
+Berlin is also about to announce a joint plan with Paris to address unemployment, following a deal announced with Spain last month to channel money from private investors into credit-starved small and medium-sized business.

-Berlin also has said it wants to work together with Paris on an initiative to fight youth unemployment in Europe.
-Schaeuble said it would focus on involving business and making better use of European public money that has already been pledged.

-The details of the initiative will be presented at a conference in Paris on May 28.
-Chancellor Angela Merkel plans to invite EU labour ministers to Berlin on July 3.

 Policymakers in Berlin say in private that they are frustrated by a lack of urgency at the European Commission and that efforts to help such companies are held up by EU state aid rules meant to prevent unfair competition.

-Germany believes such rules could be made more flexible under a bailout program.
+Germany believes such rules could be made more flexible for countries under a bailout programme.
 The Commission declined comment.

-Economists and German opposition politicians said that while the job-creation efforts were going in the right direction, they should have been implemented alongside the austerity measures.
+Economists and German opposition politicians said that while the job-creating efforts were going in the right direction, they should have been implemented alongside the austerity measures.

-"The finance minister's desperate attempts to rescue the German image on the Iberian peninsula come too late," Carsten Schneider, budget policy expert for the opposition Social Democrats, said.
+"The finance minister's desperate attempts to rescue the German image on the Iberian peninsula come too late," said Carsten Schneider, budget policy expert for the opposition Social Democrats.

-"The efforts for growth and employment should have been made at the beginning of the adjustment program, not the end."

 YOUNG SPANIARDS HEAD ABROAD

-No details were given of the size of the program to help Portugal but Gaspar said KfW would extend credit lines and take indirect equity stakes in small- and medium-sized companies.
+No details were given of the size of the programme to help Portugal but Gaspar said KfW would extend credit lines and take indirect equity stakes in small and medium-sized companies.

-Germany and Spain are looking at co-sponsoring a privately managed fund to attract 5 billion euros ($6.4 billion) of private money from investors in the two countries, as well as Asia, a Spanish government source has said.
+Germany and Spain are looking at co-sponsoring a privately managed fund that would aim to attract 5 billion euros ($6.4 billion) of private money from investors in the two countries, as well as Asia, a Spanish government source has said.

 The source, who spoke on condition of anonymity, said the fund would focus on long-term investing in Spanish small and mid-cap companies, including the non-bank financial sector.